-Here at Godshill Park Farm we breed pedigree Dexter cattle, Boreray and Castlemilk moorit sheep.
+Here on the farm we breed pedigree Dexter cattle, Boreray sheep and Castlemilk moorit sheep.

 Our flocks and herds are small and extensively grazed – their diet consists of forage (grass, hay, silage).
 Our animals are friendly and easy to handle with the right set up.

+We often have breeding stock for sale so please enquire if you are considering purchasing some.
 Ongoing advice is given to new keepers if needed.
 We can deliver anywhere in the UK at cost.

-Just over a century ago the late Sir Jock Buchanan-Jardine on his Castlemilk Estate in Dumfriesshire created these lovely sheep.
+Just over a century ago the late Sir Jock Buchanan-Jardine on his Castlemilk Estate in Dumfriesshire created these lovely castlemilk sheep.
 Using Manx Loghtan, moorit Shetland and wild Mouflon, he developed a breed to beautify his parkland and provide fine, kemp free moorit coloured wool.

 The neck should be well set on the shoulders following on to a straight back and well sprung ribs; the tail is naturally short and narrow.
-Both sexes should be upstanding on clean fine-boned legs, with naturally small feet.
+Both Castlemilk Moorit sexes should be upstanding on clean fine-boned legs, with naturally small feet.
 Their whole appearance is graceful and well balanced; they are extremely agile and fleet footed.

 Boreray sheep are a unique breed, being descendants of the now extinct Scottish Tan Face with some infusion of Hebridean Blackface.
-They are a small short-tailed breed which naturally sheds its fleece under normal breeding conditions.
+They are a small, short-tailed breed which naturally sheds its fleece under normal breeding conditions.

 Native Breed Hogget & Mutton

+Modern commercial sheep breeds produce rapid weight-gaining lambs that are often fatty and devoid of flavour, but not these sheep.
 Our lambs spend at least a year to eighteen months slowly maturing in the fields at Godshill Park Farm.
 They gain weight and muscle mass progressively whilst enjoying a happy life in a natural environment.
 This produces a high quality and superbly flavoured meat.

+The hogget and mutton is available in late summer & Autumn only – it’s a seasonal food to be savoured during the colder months.
 The sheep are slaughtered and butchered at Snells, a small, family run abattoir in Chard, Somerset.
-The small group travel comfortably in a purpose built trailer with familiar field mates so stress is minimised.
-Snells does not slaughter using the Halal method – their non-Halal registration number is 8191.
+The small group travel comfortably in a purpose-built trailer with familiar field mates so that stress is minimised.
+Snells do not slaughter using the Halal method – their non-Halal registration number is 8191.